apertium/apertium-python/README.md

 ## About the Exisiting Code Base
 - The exisiting code base has the subprocess and swig wrapper implementation of the basic functions of Apertium.

-## ToDo
-- ToDo is present in form of issues https://github.com/apertium/apertium-python/issues

 ## Usage of library

 - For multiple invocations `Method 1` is more performant, as the dictionary needs to be loaded only once.